givingjar/blog.givingjar.org/_posts/2016-03-30-charity-spotlight-lansing-art-gallery.md

 ## Big Wins

 In 2015, the Lansing Art Gallery celebrated its 50th anniversary.
-Hitting this milestone was huge, as the gallery saw increased engagement in every program that they offer.
+Hitting this milestone was huge, and the gallery saw increased engagement in every program that they offer.
 Membership also more than doubled over the past year and a half.

 ## For Nonprofits